 Gastric sleeve surgery is one option for individuals interested in bariatric or weight loss surgery.
 However, there are alternative bariatric procedures you may want to consider:

-- Gastric bypass
+- Gastric bypass surgery

-- LAP-BAND®
+- Lap-Band®

 - Gastric sleeve + gastric bypass